domeffe/bitcoin-bip-sfqmr/README.md

 * **Individual Risk (Post-2013):** Negligent users who fail to migrate despite having the tools (Hashed addresses like P2PKH/SegWit provide a first-layer defense until a public key is revealed).

 It is mathematically and socially implausible to save 100% of the supply.
 This BIP proposes to save the Integrity of the Network by freezing the most dangerous attack vectors.
+Crucially, SF‑QMR does not ignore the vulnerability of post‑2013 outputs; it simply recognizes a hierarchy of risk.
+While Tier 1 (0–100k) and Tier 2 outputs represent a threat to the network’s collective trust and could trigger a collapse of confidence, post‑2013 outputs constitute an Individual‑Security risk.
+The protocol must prioritize the preservation of the Ledger over the protection of a single inattentive user.
+Once the ‘Core’ of the supply is secured, the network can debate extensions of SF‑QMR to later tiers without the pressure of an immediate systemic threat.

 ## Specification